jguallar-blasco/jguallar-blasco.github.io/for_fun/for_fun.md

 *---*

-<p><em>As a JHU alumna I will forever and always be a bluejay at heart.
+<p><em>November 10, 2025.
+As a JHU alumna I will forever and always be a bluejay at heart.
 However, I don't know if you have every met a bluejay, but they are the meanest birds known to man.
 They will atack any bird that breathes around them....
-Anyways, here are some fun facts about bluejays: blue jays aren't actually blue (who woulda thunk it), they belond to the Corvidae family of birds (same family as Ravens and Crows), and they love acorns!</em></p>
+Anyways, here are some fun facts about bluejays: blue jays aren't actually blue (who woulda thunk it), they belong to the Corvidae family of birds (same family as Ravens and Crows), and they love acorns!
+Here is a bluejay looking very regal on a electrical wire.</em></p>

 <div class="photo-row">
   {% for img in page.images.birds limit:1 offset:4 %}